Cheltenham: Cheltenham Festival

 Cheltenham Festival is a significant National Hunt racing meeting, and has race prize money second only to the Grand National.
 It is an event where many of the best British and Irish trained horses race against each other, the extent of which is relatively rare during the rest of the season.

 The festival takes place annually in March at Cheltenham Racecourse.
 The meeting is often very popular with Irish visitors, mostly because of that nation's affinity with horse racing, but also because it usually coincides with St. Patrick's Day, a national holiday in celebration of the patron saint of Ireland.

 Large amounts of money are bet during festival week, with hundreds of millions of pounds being gambled over the four days.
 Cheltenham is often noted for its atmosphere, most notably the "Cheltenham roar", which refers to the enormous amount of noise that the crowd generates as the starter raises the tape for the first race of the festival.

 Transport

 Railways

-Cheltenham Spa railway station is located on the Bristol-Birmingham main line, with services to Gloucester, Bristol, Swindon, London Paddington, Cardiff Central, Bridgend, Maesteg, Plymouth and the South West, Birmingham, Derby, the North West, the North East and Scotland.
-The station is located to the west of the Montpellier area of the town and is known locally as "Lansdown".
+Cheltenham Spa railway station is a stop on the Bristol-Birmingham main line.
+It is located to the west of the Montpellier area of the town and is known locally as Lansdown.

+The station is served by three train operating companies: